swanjala/NewsApp/README.md

 # NewsApp
-A simple news application that consumes the newsapi.org API to get news data.
+A simple news application that consumes the newsapi.org API.

 #### Application setup.
 1. Register on [NewsAPI.org](https://newsapi.org/register) to get your API Key